-We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
+We have incurred significant losses since our inception and will continue to incur significant losses for the foreseeable future.

 We are a clinical stage biotherapeutics company, and we have not yet generated any revenues from product sales.
-Other than the net income generated in the three months ended March 31, 2020, we have incurred net losses since our inception in 2005, including condensed consolidated loss of \$4.7 million and \$12.0 million for the six months ended June 30, 2020 and 2019, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$327.0 million.
+We have incurred net losses in each year since our inception in 2005, including a condensed consolidated net loss of \$7.2 million for the three months ended March 31, 2021.
+As of March 31, 2021, we had an accumulated deficit of \$345.7 million.

 We have devoted most of our financial resources to research and development, including our clinical and preclinical development activities.
-To date, we have financed our operations primarily through the sale of equity securities and convertible debt and through venture debt and the Term Loans.
+To date, we have financed our operations primarily through the sale of equity securities and convertible debt and through venture debt and term loans.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements.
 We have not commenced pivotal clinical trials for any product candidate and it will be several years, if ever, before we have a product candidate ready for commercialization.
 Even if we obtain regulatory approval to market a product candidate, our future revenues will depend, in part, upon the size of any markets in which our product candidates have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payors and adequate market share for our product candidates in those markets.

 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-We anticipate that our expenses will fluctuate in connection with our ongoing activities as we: continue our research and preclinical and clinical development of ATYR1923 or any other product candidates that we may develop; further develop the manufacturing process for our product candidates; seek regulatory approvals for our product candidates that successfully complete clinical trials; ultimately establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; seek to identify and validate additional product candidates; maintain, protect and expand our intellectual property portfolio; acquire or in-license other product candidates and technologies; attract and retain skilled personnel; and create additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts.
+We anticipate that our expenses will fluctuate in connection with our ongoing activities as we: continue our research and preclinical and clinical development of ATYR1923 and ATYR2810 or any other product candidates that we may develop; obtain clinical trial materials and further develop the manufacturing process for our product candidates; seek regulatory approvals for our product candidates that successfully complete clinical trials; ultimately establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; seek to identify and validate additional product candidates; maintain, protect and expand our intellectual property portfolio; acquire or in-license other product candidates and technologies; attract and retain skilled personnel; and create additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts.

-The net income and losses we incur may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
+Our revenues, expenses and income or losses may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 In any particular quarter or quarters, our operating results could be below the expectations of securities analysts or investors, which could cause our stock price to decline.